Avinesh1611/Ex.No.4-PROMPT/README.md

 ## PROMPT:

----Prepare a scenario-based report for Experiment 4 on Prompt Engineering.
+Prepare a scenario-based report for Experiment 4 on Prompt Engineering.
 The report should cover the following prompt types: Comparative Analysis Prompt, Experiential Perspective Prompt, Everyday Functioning Prompt, Universal Prompt Structures, and Prompt Refinements (Prompt Size Limitations).

 The scenario is: manufacturing automation using IoT devices and predictive maintenance to improve efficiency, minimize downtime, and optimize energy use.